 How to Change the Name of a WordPress Category

-Upon installation, WordPress gives you one default category named Uncategorized.
-That category name is pretty generic, so you definitely want to change it to one that’s more specific to you.
+Upon installation, WordPress gives you one default category — Uncategorized.
+That category name is pretty generic, so you definitely want to change it to one that’s more specific and memorable to you.

 The default category also serves as kind of a fail-safe.
-If you publish a post to your blog and don’t assign that post to a category, the post automatically gets assigned to the default category, no matter what you name the category.
+If you publish a post to your blog and don’t assign that post to a category, WordPress automatically assigns that post to the default category, no matter what you name the category.

 The Categories page opens, containing all the tools you need to set up and edit category titles for your blog.